Vaishnavi-cyber-blip/Food_Recommend/README.md

 ### Optimizing the Output Results Time

-One of the primary challenges encountered was the time taken to generate a single dish recommendation, which is approximately 15 minutes.
+One of the primary challenges encountered was the time to generate a single dish recommendation, which is approximately 15 minutes.
 To address this, the following strategies were implemented:

 Caching Web Search Results: To reduce repeated web search queries and improve response times, we attempted storing search results in cache memory.
 This approach aimed to speed up subsequent searches by reusing previously fetched data.